Sale Hocker StoolNow: $1,661.75

 Design by Herzog de Meuron, 2005.

 With its intuitive and equally self-evident shape "Hocker" represents fundamental aspects of the conceptual style of work of Herzog & de Meuron.
 It forms part of a series of additional objects and installations that accompany the architectural design work of the Basle architects as independent projects.
+Use Hocker as a stool or side table to meet your multifunctional needs.

 Material(s): Solid birch, varnished white or impregnated dark brown